runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 Modules residing in other K files are imported instead through **requires** statements (similar to `include` in C/C++).
 You'll learn more about **imports** and **requires** in [Lesson 1.5](../05_modules/README.md).
-In this lesson we continue with a closer look to a K module syntax.
+In this lesson we continue with a closer look to a K module structure.

 A K module is formed of sentences (and **imports**), and sentences come in different forms.
 For example, **productions** and **rules** are two